Alternative Formats

 Correctly transcribed and formatted braille files, ready for embossing or refreshable braille displays.

-Audio & described content
+Audio and described content

 Narrated audio versions and audio description for video, so content works without sight or reading.

-Captions & transcripts
+Captions and transcripts

 Accurate captions and full transcripts for video and audio, meeting WCAG 1.2 requirements.